One of the more common discussions Prism Executive Recruitment has with candidates and management consultancy employers is around salaries.

 Base management consulting salaries are only part of the picture.
 There is some evidence of increments in other areas of the employee remuneration package especially improved bonuses, (mainly because of firms’ improved financial position) as well as the “one-off” payments mentioned above.
 There has been little change however with other benefits, or “work life balance” features e.g. working from home and flexible working.
 The latter are already part of many employees’ roles and job expectations.
 Attrition/attraction concerns have delayed or cancelled any thought of a return to the long hours and high mobility that previously characterised the management consultancy job (although changing client expectations have played a role in this).

-The good news is that the Bank of England is still predicting inflation will “fall quickly” in 2023 and it may be that employers can ride out the storm by careful and targetted measures.
+The good news is that the Bank of England is still predicting inflation will “fall quickly” in 2023 and it may be that employers can ride out the storm by careful and targeted measures.
 However it seems clear that neither consulting firms nor their staff are out of the woods yet.

 For more information on the job market, or to discuss your hiring plans please contact Chris Sale, Managing Director, Prism Executive Recruitment via [email protected]